CODEBASE & CONTRIBUTION AUDIT OR AUDITING CODEBASE

 With a non-invasive configuration, our analyzer attaches to your repository via a user that you allow.
 All code across all repositories is then digested and passed through our engine in a matter of hours.
 Depending on the size of your codebase the reporting usually takes around 1 to 2 weeks.

-What is code audit review?
+What is a code audit review or software code audit?

 Our systems look at the health and construction of a codebase for an application or set of applications and services.
 The audit spiders through a code repository and determines many points of interest.
 The audit looks for clarity of the code, elegance and convention based on industry or company standards, and the contributors that have worked in the codebase.
 We also look at the performance and construction of the relationships in the code so that we can determine if those relationships can be strengthened, decoupled, and whether or not they contribute to technical debt.